-Observations were made with the Low Resolution Imaging Spectrometer (LRIS) instrument in its imaging mode using the Atmospheric Dispersion Corrector (ADC) at Keck 1 on 2021-01-14 from 11:20 to 16:09 UT.
-LRIS includes both a 432 "blue" and "red" side, with simultaneous images obtained on both sides with 433 different filters.
-Here we present only red-side data analysis, blue-side images 434 are not included in this work.
-The LRIS R filter has an effective wavelength 435 of 642 nm and a full-width half-maximum (FWHM) of 119 nm $^5$ .
-The R-filter 436 images of Didymos were obtained with 120-second exposure times.
+Observations were made with the Low Resolution Imaging Spectrometer (LRIS) instrument in its imaging mode using the Atmospheric Dispersion Corrector (ADC) at Keck 1 on 2021-01-14 from 11:20 to 15:42 UT.
+LRIS includes both a "blue" and "red" side, with simultaneous images obtained on both sides with different filters.
+Here we present only red-side data analysis, blue-side images are not included in this work.
+The R-filter images of Didymos were obtained with 120-second exposure times.
 Sidereal tracking was used, with the asteroid allowed to move across the field of view.
 The red side of LRIS has a plate scale of 0.123 arcsec/pix.
-Data reduction 439 was done using the standard techniques provided in IRAF (Tody, 1986), with 440 extraction of magnitudes using the aperture photometry apphot routines.
-441
+Data reduction was done using IRAF, with on-chip stars used as standards using the Sloan Digital Sky Survey magnitude values.